mozmeao/birdbox-documentation/README.md

 Birdbox is a kit for building on-brand, easily editable microsites quickly.

+**This is a documentation-only repo.
+The codebase for the kit is at <https://github.com/mozmeao/birdbox/>**

-It was developed by the Marketing Engineering team to save us time and to put more control over content in the hands of the relevant project’s teams.
+Birdbox was developed by the Marketing Engineering team to save us time and to put more control over content in the hands of the relevant project’s teams.

-Birdbox aims to be a full-stack solution.
-It brings together three key aspects:
+It is a full-stack solution, bringing together three key aspects:

 * Wagtail: a class-leading content management system: Wagtail